Get Ready For The "Riverdale" Time Jump

 And we have some intel on what’s ahead for other characters, too.
 Reinhart told Stephen Colbert that Betty becomes an FBI trainee, and Vanessa Morgan, who plays Toni, revealed on Instagram that her pregnancy was written into her character’s storyline.
 And as far as relationships go, Veronica will have a husband — but not Archie or even Reggie (Charles Melton).
 According to Deadline, her new love interest Chad Gekko (Chris Mason) is a “controlling and jealous” man who works on Wall Street and becomes particularly threatened by her friendship with Archie.
 He’ll first appear in episode 4.

-“Time jumps happen in between seasons,” Aguirre-Sacasa told ET.
+“Time jumps happen in-between seasons,” Aguirre-Sacasa told ET.
 “But this is an extraordinary year and these are extraordinary circumstances.”
 And symbolically speaking, the leap makes sense.
-This past year has aged everyone — even our favorite TV characters.
+This past year has aged everyone — even our favourite TV characters.